Doctor of Philosophy (PhD) in Public Health Studies

 Examines the interplay among multiple aspects of health care, including clinical care, access, utilization, organization, financing, cost and outcomes.
 The program prepares students to conduct basic and applied research that reveals a deeper understanding of the clinical, personal, economic and societal results of health care services.
 Health services research is a high-demand field that offers numerous opportunities across corporate, government, non-profit and academic settings, especially in the current era of health care system reform.

 The field of public health offers a wide variety of career options for a student pursuing a PhD in Public Health Studies.
-Students can work to promote the health of communities in academic settings, non-profits, government agencies or the private sector.
+Graduates work to promote the health of communities in academic settings, non-profits, government agencies and the private sector.

 Our faculty are internationally recognized as leaders in public health.
 PhD students have the opportunity to work on projects with faculty members in their research areas.
 Each of our faculty has active research in such areas as: